Trepan-Debuggers/zshdb/docs/index.rst

 zshdb is a gdb-like debugger for zsh_.

-A command-line interface (CLI) is provided as well as an remote access interface over TCP/IP.

 Since this debugger is similar to other_ trepanning_ debuggers_ and *gdb* in general, knowledge gained by learning this is transferable to those debuggers and vice versa.